 “For those that aren't very active, set yourself small targets and break up exercise routines into smaller, more manageable segments.
 For example, you can easily fit in 3 x 10-minute walking routines in a day, which can be scheduled in around your work and family commitments.
 During a lunch break or while waiting to collect your children from school are perfect examples of opportunities to partake in some gentle exercise.

 It's good to get into the habit of walking or cycling any journey that's under a mile if possible.
 This will help to clear your mind, boost endorphins, promote fitness and additionally reduce your environmental impact and carbon footprint.
 What's not to like about that?

 Being more active will automatically promote a feel-good factor, and over time, it will feel natural to boost your activity level.
 View the time that you spend exercising as an investment in yourself.
 Don't wait until you've lost weight or are shaping up to treat yourself.
 Get yourself some new workout clothes or trainers that inspire you to carry on.

 There are endless challenges that you can set for yourself, such as weekly mileage targets or event participation.
 There is a wide variety of support networks that you can tap into, such as walking groups and “couch to 5km” training schedules.
 You can even register for your local park run, which is a weekly timed 5km event that is community-led, free and all-inclusive with individuals of all abilities participating.
 Not only will you look and feel better, but you'll love the supportive atmosphere and make many new friends along the way.

-Being active is a lifestyle choice, incorporate it into your daily routine, and it becomes less of a chore and opens the door to exciting new possibilities.
+Being active is a lifestyle choice, incorporate it into your daily routine, and it becomes less of a chore and opens the door to exciting new possibilities and can be rewarded with a satisfying soak in the hot tub.
 Once you make a conscious effort to switch into a more active mindset, who knows where the journey may take you!”